huaweicloud/huaweicloud-fpga/fp1/software/app/sdaccel_app/mmult_hls/README.md

-Matrix Multiplication Example with C Kernel
+Matrix Multiplication Example Using C Kernel
 ================================

 [切换到中文版](./README_CN.md)

-This is an implementation of performing matrix multiplication of two 16x16 matrices and getting the result back in 16x16 matrix.
+This is an implementation of performing matrix multiplication of two 16 x 16 matrices and getting the result back in a 16 x 16 matrix.
 The main algorithm characteristics of this application are:

 Files in the Example